goudreinette/nds-emulator-vscode/README.md

 Simply open a .nds or .gba file in VSCode.
 You can drag the tab to different places like any other view.
 The emulator will refresh when the rom changes on the filesystem.

+Make sure the tab is selected (a colored outline on top) for the keyboard input to work.

 ### Controls for GBA
 | GBA     | PC        |
 |---------|-----------|